Holistic Women’s Physiotherapist

 Hi I’m Taryn,

-Mama of 3, Lover of Movement & Outdoor Adventure; Author, Writer, and Full-time Aussie Traveller.
-Body Conscious Living is my passion and supporting women to thrive in their life is my soul work.
-My core work right now is my writing and supporting women as a Feminine Embodiment Therapist.
+Mama of 3, Lover of Movement + Exercise, Outdoor Enthusiast, Author of Body Conscious Woman, and Sunshine Coast Newbie.
+Holistic Women’s Wellness is my passion and supporting women to thrive physically, emotionally, mentally, and spiritually is my life’s work.
 My wish is for every woman to feel at home in her body, whole in her skin, centred in herself, and abundant in her life.

-After overcoming my own challenges with pelvic pain and poor body image, I’ve spent the last 7 years developing an alternative therapeutic approach to women’s wellness – combining clinical evidence-based physiotherapy practices with intuitive energy medicine, and story-telling.
-Reflecting a deep appreciation of the interconnection of the physical, emotional, and spiritual body, this unique therapeutic approach has been pivotal in uncovering the core issues of the physical pelvic symptoms that women experience and instrumental in supporting women to create a lifestyle they love.
+After overcoming my own challenges with pelvic pain and poor body image, I’ve spent the last 8 years developing an alternative therapeutic approach to women’s wellness – combining clinical evidence-based physiotherapy practices with intuitive energy medicine.
+Reflecting a deep appreciation of the interconnection of the physical, emotional, and spiritual body, this unique therapeutic approach has been pivotal in uncovering the core issues of physical pelvic symptoms women experience and instrumental in supporting women to create a life they love.